Ye4hL0w/test-visualisator/docs/VisGraph.md

     *   Displays notifications and error panels if necessary

 3.  **Data Transformation (`transformSparqlResults`)**:
-    *   **Field Mapping**: Uses the `links.field` from the visual encoding to determine the source and target variables.
-Defaults to the first and second variables if not specified.
+    *   **Field Mapping**: Uses the new field formats from the visual encoding:
+        - `nodes.field` (array): Determines which SPARQL variables to use for creating nodes
+        - `links.field` (object/string): For directional links `{source: "var1", target: "var2"}` or semantic links `"semanticVar"`
+    *   **Link Type Detection**: Automatically determines if links are directional (with arrows) or semantic (relationships)
+    *   **Interactive Links**: Hover tooltips show different information based on link type:
+        - Directional: "Source → Target"
+        - Semantic: "Source ↔ Target" + relationship label
     *   **Smart Labels**: The `_determineNodeLabelFromBinding()` method finds the best label by analyzing:
         1. Direct literal values
         2. Conventional label variables (e.g., `geneLabel` for `gene`)